tidesdb/tidesdb.github.io/src/content/docs/getting-started/how-does-tidesdb-work.md

 **What Gets Recovered**

 All committed transactions that were written to WAL are recovered.
+During recovery:

+1. WAL entries are read from disk
+2. Entries are collected with their sequence numbers
+3. Entries are **sorted by sequence number** (insertion sort)
+4. Entries are replayed in sequence order into the memtable
+5. This ensures last-write-wins consistency is preserved

-Uncommitted transactions are discarded (as they're not in the WAL), along with memtables that were being flushed when the crash occurred.
+Uncommitted transactions are discarded (as they're not in the WAL).
+The sequence number sorting ensures that even if concurrent writes caused WAL entries to be physically written out of order, they are replayed in the correct logical order.

 **SSTable Recovery Ordering**